 China is now Africa’s largest trading partner.
 Residents of Lamu have been rising up.
 In my experience though Cambodians have been far more weary of the Chinese.
 They can’t say anything of course but in hushed conversations the undertone is clearly there.
 There’s also strong frustration.
 Chinese propaganda has not worked as extensively here as countries in Africa yet.

 Is what we in industrialized nations do, neocolonialism?
 We exploit the Congo for their resources so we can have iPhones and jewellery, and seem to enjoy creating wars for oil, influence and power.
 We extend debt to countries we once colonized and brutalized, destined to decades of poverty & suffering.
-We are all to happy to enlarge the scale of our benefits to the detriments of others.
+We are all too happy to enlarge the scale of our benefits to the detriments of others.
 We export our virtues (or lack thereof), our capitalism and beliefs.
-We place embargos, sanctions on other countries and pull political strings.
+We place embargoes and sanctions on other countries and pull political strings.
 How can we constructively talk about it given our history or our present?
-Our present environment, health and safety laws are often better than the Chinese but for the former they’re also woeful and reconciling our past is not an option.
+Our present environment, health and safety laws may be better than the Chinese depending on where we live, but they can also be woeful and reconciling our past is not an option.

 China has even been driven into cahoots with Russia.
 With climate change accelerating in the Arctic, thawing ice is opening new passages; passages the Chinese and Russians want to exploit.
 China can reduce its shipping time across the world significantly through this (they’ve dubbed it the Polar Silk Road) and both can drill for new gas.
 Closer ties (and much deeper investment) to Russia means this all becomes a lot easier.
 With both countries increasingly hostile with the US and Europe, this works out well.
 Russia sees the Arctic as a bet on their future wealth.
 Both are flexing military might with ice breakers and naval bases in the north.